+Figure 3-15 – Fibre Channel Transmission Word Mapping of AES/EBU Subframe Pair

 Object 2 and 3 – Progressive Scan and Interlaced Video

 Object 2 will be used to transport progressive scan video (full frame) or field 1 of interlaced video.
 Object 3 will only be used to transport field 2 of interlaced video.